Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part2/_index.md

 ---
 _db_id: 270
 available_flavours:
   - any_language
 content_type: project
 from_repo: projects/tdd/password-checker/part1
 prerequisites:
   hard:
     - projects/tdd/password-checker/part1
   soft: []
 ready: true
 story_points: 3
 submission_type: continue_repo
 tags:
   - logging
 title: Add logging to password checker
 ---

-In part one of this excercise you created two functions.
+In part one of this exercise you created two functions.
 Now you are going to upgrade that program by adding some logging capabilities.

 1. Whenever `passwordIsOk` returns true, log the following message